Acts 6:1-7:50 – Choosing of the Deacons and Stephen’s Death

 SUMMARY

-Stephen is chosen as one of the deacons to help serve among Greek-speaking members of the Christian community.
-He is singled out by opponents of the believers as a target of their anger, framed as a blasphemer, and martyred.
+Stephen is chosen as one of seven servants (diakanoi), often called “deacons,” to oversee the ministry of food-service among Greek-speaking members of the Jerusalem congregation.
+He is singled out by opponents of the Jesus movement, framed as a blasphemer, and martyred.

 ANALYSIS

-One of the seven men chosen to care for the Greek-speaking widows, Stephen, is so empowered by the Spirit that he is able to do signs and wonders and speak with wisdom.
-Drawing the attention of some hostile persons, he is set up as a blasphemer and becomes the first Christian martyr.
-This terrible act introduces the violence carried out against Christians in a very localized area.
-In addition, Stephen acts in parallel with Jesus (Luke 23:34) by calling upon God to forgive his persecutors, even as he dies at their hands (Acts 7:60).
+Stephen heads the list of this seven-member “diaconal” benevolence committee.
+His ministry, however, extends beyond food service, as important as that work is in itself.
+Stephen is also empowered by the Spirit to work signs and wonders and speak with wisdom about Christ.
+As a result, he draws the attention of some antagonists who falsely accuse him of blasphemy against God, Moses, and the temple.
+After a mock trial before the high priest and a lengthy defense speech from Stephen (7:2‒53—the longest speech in Acts), a mob drags him away and stones him to death.
+Stephen thus becomes the first martyr for Christ.
+This terrible act introduces the persecution carried out against followers of Jesus in various localized areas.
+In Luke’s two-volume narrative, Stephen acts in parallel with Jesus (Luke 23:34) by calling upon God to forgive his persecutors, even as he dies at their hands (Acts 7:60).
 The Spirit’s power flowed through Jesus and now flows in the same way through his followers.